markuszeller/streamdeck-smart-dsl/README.md

 - Enter Router IP.
 - Enter Key (see below how to obtain).
-- Select your prefered metrics (Mbit/s or MB/s).
+- Select your preferred metrics (Mbit/s or MB/s).
 It can be switched by tapping the button.

 # Obtain (encryption) key